 Angelo State celebrates this national event by providing a public forum for reminding faculty, staff, students, and campus visitors of the importance of environmental stewardship.
 University initiatives and programs are featured during the event and employees and students are encouraged to partner with the university in its effort to improve environmental quality.

 Since 1997, communities across the country have come together on November 15th to celebrate America Recycles Day.
 More than a celebration, America Recycles Day is the only nationally recognized day dedicated to the promotion of recycling programs in the United States.
 One day to inform and educate.

 The City of San Angelo implemented the annual Texas Recycles Day in November 2006 and Angleo State began participating in November 2012.
 The University provides a location for citizens of the city and surrounding communities to drop-off electronic recyclables.
 The two-day event is coordinated by EHSRM and ASU staff and student volunteers help palletize the recyclables and pass out brochures on environmental quality.
 See the Campus Recycling tab for more information regarding campus recycling.

 Storm Drain Marking Program

-As part of an initiative to improve storm water quality, the campus storm drain covers are painted blue.
+As part of an initiative to improve storm water quality, the campus storm drain are marked “Only Rain Down the Drain.”
 This is to serve as a reminder not to pour chemicals, paint, oil, or other contaminates into the storm drain and that trash and debris are carried by storm water runoff directly into the storm sewer system.
 The campus runoff flows to the City’s municipal separate storm sewer system, that eventually outfalls into the Concho River.
 Please review the Stormwater Matters article for additional information on reducing stormwater pollution.